keepkey/electron-quick-start/README.md

 cd electron-quick-start

 # Install dependencies
+# Note: This was developed and tested with Node version 8.9.3.
 npm install

 # Compile the typescript into javascript
 npm run build

 # Run the app
+# Note: It won't work if you have another application running that talks to KeepKey
 npm start
 ```